JMS Naval Architects · 70 Essex Street, Mystic, CT 06355

 The wing walls are 3.5 m wide by 9.2 m high and run continuous through the midbody of the dry dock and stop two frames short of the end of the 3 m deep pontoon to create an apron.
 Each modular section of the dry dock has an access through the wing walls on both the port and starboard side.
 A safety deck is located in the wing walls at 7.88 m above the baseline.
 Ballast tank vents extend below the safety deck to form an air cushion.
 The deballasting and submergence operations are controlled from a raised control platform installed on top of the starboard wing wall of the center module.
 The ballast system is capable of submerging and reballasting from a 0.3 m freeboard to an 8.1 m depth over the deck in approximately 70 minutes each direction.

 JMS developed the complete engineering and design package, including all detail structural design, tankage, and outfitting design.
 Systems design included the ballast system, seachest arrangement, equipment specification, pump and discharge piping systems.
 JMS also designed the power system including generator arrangement, fuel tank arrangement, and electrical and piping systems one-lines.
-The dry dock will be built and operated as a classed dry dock through Bureau Veritas (BV).
-The structure and systems have been designed to BV Rule Note 475, and will be built under survey by BV.
+The dry dock was built as and operates as a classed dry dock through Bureau Veritas (BV).
+The structure and systems have been designed to BV Rule Note 475, and built under survey by BV.